irfansofyana/yaccs/README.md

 - Don't commit `~/.yaccs/` to version control
 - Don't share these files with others
 - Consider removing provider configs before sharing your computer
-- Use `yaccs default` to clear environment variables before multi-user access
+- Use `yaccs remove <provider>` to remove providers and clear environment variables before multi-user access

 ## Troubleshooting